HGO3107/TraxXture/README.md

 # 🚀 TaxXture – The Tracker with Capturing Features
-A tracker device with **remote interior capturing**
+A tracking device with **remote interior capturing capabilty**

 ## 🔥 Features
 - **Real-time location tracking** – Get your vehicle’s location on demand
 - **Motion sensing & speed monitoring** – Know when your vehicle is on the move
 - **Battery Backup and health monitoring** – Keep track of power levels
-- **Remote interior capturing** – Snap images of your vehicle’s interior when needed
+- **Remote interior capturing** – Snap image of your vehicle’s interior when needed
 - **Offline storage** – Data backup, even without an internet connection
 - **Reverse polarity protection** – To ensure the device does not get affected should incase the vehicle pollarity is mistakenly swapped